xiix0/scam/README.md

-You love your home and want it to be beautiful.
+You like to form new friendships and make new acquaintances.